YX-HCI/YX-HCI.github.io/_projects/Usability.md

     </div>
 </div>
 <div class="caption">
-    Figure 1.
     Comparison of normal mode(the left side of each) and elder-friendly mode(the right side of each) of Alipay’s home page.
     (left two): home page  (middle two): area of interest (right two): overall heat map
 </div>